Cincinnati Children’s offered a live, online Q&A

-During our event, Dr. Pramod P. Reddy, MD; Brian A. VanderBrink, MD; and Debbie Reeves, BSN, RN, CPN, will provide an overview of bladder exstrophy and answer questions in real-time.
+During the event, Dr. Pramod P. Reddy, MD; Brian A. VanderBrink, MD; Lesley Breech, MD; and Debbie Reeves, BSN, RN, CPN, provided an overview of bladder exstrophy and answered questions in real-time.

 Debbie Reeves, BSN, RN, CPN is our program manager for the Urogenital Center in the Division of Pediatric Urology.
 She has 41 years of experience in the care of children with anorectal malformation and bladder dysfunction and has worked directly in the Division of Urology for 29 years, focusing on the care of children with complex chronic conditions of the urinary tract.
 Debbie has been involved with the Colorectal Center at CCHMC since its beginning and helped to found and perfect the collaborative care model we enjoy today between Urology, Colorectal and Gynecology.
 Debbie's expertise in the care of children with urinary tract dysfunction associated with colorectal conditions is recognized nationally and internationally.
 She is a graduate of the Jewish Hospital School of Nursing and the University of Cincinnati and is a Certified Pediatric Nurse.